imaracoonwelp/SC1015-Project/README.md

 ## Problem Definition

-- Can we predict the CO2 emissions of a vehicle based on its specifications?
+- How can we predict the amount of CO2 emissions of a vehicle based on its specifications?
 - Which model would be the best to predict it?

 ## Content